apify/apify-docs/content/academy/become_an_apify_expert/solutions/managing_source.md

 - In Git, what is the difference between **pushing** changes and making a **pull request**?

+Pushing changes the remote branch based on the content on the local branch.
 The pushing of code changes is usually made to a branch parallel to the one you want to eventually push it to.

 When creating a pull request, the code is meant to be reviewed, or at least pass all the test suites before being merged into the target branch.

 - Based on your knowledge and experience, is the `apify push` command worth using (in your opinion)?